So, you landed on this article with the question, “Which color should I dye my hair?” Well, you’ve come to the right

 Reds look best on you, so stick with red, caramel, honey blonde, copper, or strawberry blonde.

 Please stay away from icy shades or platinum blonde, as well as anything with a blue undertone, or it will clash with your skin.

 A mix of blue and green veins = neutral undertone

 You look good in both silver, gold, and rose gold jewelry.

 Having neutral undertones gives you the ability to wear any color you want!
-As a result, you look good in cool and warm colors, and you can’t pick a bad tone.
+As a result, you look good in cool and warm colors, and you can’t pick a wrong tone.

 Since all colors look good on you to pick a dynamite hair color, you will want to consider other things that we will go over below.

 If you have a neutral undertone or are more interested in your eye color about your hair color, this section will be the most important to follow.

 Light eyes can include blue, green, grey, amber, and even light brown.

 Light eyes look best with light or warm blondes, cool or light blue undertones, and soft or clear violet hair color tones.

-Light eyes can really pop with darker hair colors, but make sure you consider skin tone, or you can get washed out.
+Light eyes can pop with darker hair colors, but make sure you consider skin tone, or you can get washed out.

 Dark eyes can include darker shades of brown but also green and blue.

 Dark eyes look best with clear or warm green undertones, soft and cool blues, and deep reds and browns.

-Dark eyes can really pop with amber, brown, and warm blondes.
+Dark eyes can pop with amber, brown, and warm blondes.
 To achieve more dimension, match the base color with the brown of your eyes and choose highlights or babylights to create a dimensional look.

 Eye Color + Skin Tone Consideration

 Below is an infographic that will give you some solutions to your question, “Which color should I dye my hair.”

 To find your best hair color shade, you will want to consider your eye and skin tone color.